kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 ### Set up the project

-To demonstrate the use of generator functions in Kedro nodes, first, set up a Kedro project using the legacy `pandas-iris` starter.
+Set up a Kedro project using the legacy `pandas-iris` starter.
 Create the project with this command, assuming Kedro version 0.18.14:

 ```bash
 kedro new --starter=pandas-iris --checkout=0.18.14